 "3D printing allows people to produce just one part.
 It also helps eliminate investment in tools and moulds.
 For example, GE manufactures fuel nozzles using 3D printing.
 These cost more but will help GE save fuel and other costs in the long run," says Tanmay Shah, Head, Innovations and Retail, Imaginarium India.
 The Mumbai-based company acts as a service bureau that helps clients choose 3D printers, materials and software for their applications.
 It even prints parts for them.

 The biggest challenge is the nascent ecosystem.
 "There are multiple barriers to wider adoption of 3D printing in India.
 These include high equipment costs, limited availability of material, shortage of talent pool, longer production timelines and absence of formal standards and strong IP safeguards", says Mahesh Makhija, Partner and Leader, Digital and Emerging Tech, EY India.

 Another is that traditional manufacturing is well defined and there is a well-recorded network of suppliers, says Bhavesh Kumar, Brand Leader, SIMULIA, Dassault Systemes.
-"There is no good way of connect the demand with manufacturers."
+"There is no good way to connect the demand with manufacturers."
 Dassault Systemes is tackling this through its marketplace that provides on-demand manufacturing.
-It is like a e-commerce site where one can place an order and get the product delivered.
+It is like an e-commerce site where one can place an order and get the product delivered.
 This marketplace has over 180 vendors who do 3D printing.